 Would you love to be able to glide more effortlessly through the water on dives?
 As most newbies struggle to stay balanced under the water, you are not alone.
-It’s fair to say that buoyancy control is a tricky task to master and takes a whole lot of patience and practice, so if you are having buoyancy problems read on.
+It’s fair to say that diving buoyancy control is a tricky task to master and takes a whole lot of patience and practice, so if you are having buoyancy problems read on.

 If you’re looking to invest in a new BCD (buoyancy control device), want to know how a BCD works or just want to understand how to improve your control whilst scuba diving, you’ve come to the right place.

 Tips On How To Improve Your Buoyancy Control

 We want to give you a bit of a helping hand by discussing the keys to great buoyancy and tips for perfecting it.
 To understand this piece of diving equipment in detail, you might want to learn what the basic parts of a BCD are.
 This will help you understand how it works and also make it easier for you to choose a BCD to suit your dives.

 So whether its how to use your scuba BCD correctly, ways to streamline your body when in the water or even give you some tips on saving air, once you learn to master scuba divers buoyancy, you’ll become a much better diver!

 1. Understanding How To Use Your BCD